silverwind/gitea-backporter/README.md

 has 2 or more approvals without changes requested (`pending` if not or `failure` if changes are requested).

+### Comments

+The script will also comment if a pull request is opened with non-English translation files changed, directing the user to the crowdin project.

 ## Usage

 Set the following environment variables: